 -

 We are removing about every other bus stop in some areas, especially closer to downtown Des Moines.
-You can view a list of bus stops that are staying the same, moving or being removed on this webpage by April 30, 2026.
-In May, we will post signs on bus stops that are going away.
+You can view an interactive map of the bus stop locations here.
+In May, you will see new bus stop signs being installed and signs posted on any bus stop going away.

 - How will these changes impact Paratransit?